 - 1 The Group's main business is the provision of finance lease and loan services.
-Therefore, the Group did not generate any hazardous wastes and use any packaging materials. - 2 The Group's main business is the provision of finance lease and loan services.
+Therefore, the Group did not generate any hazardous wastes and use any packaging materials, and did not have quality assurance process and recall procedures. - 2 The Group's main business is the provision of finance lease and loan services.
 The non-hazardous wastes are mainly domestic garbage and waste paper.
-As the Group does not have many employees, the employees generate little domestic garbage and waste paper, so there is no statistics for the amount of non-hazardous wastes generated. - Pursuant to Appendix 27 of the "Main Board Listing Rules", the KPIs under Area B "Social" are recommended disclosures only.
-Therefore, the Group choose not to disclose those KPIs in this report.
+As the Group does not have many employees, the employees generate little domestic garbage and waste paper, so there is no statistics for the amount of non-hazardous wastes generated.
+There is also no waste reduction target. - 3 The water charges of offices are included in the rent and the landlord did not provide relevant water consumption data.
+Therefore, the Group did not disclose the water consumption data during the Reporting Period.